Standards, Accreditation and Admissibility in QDE

 The forensic document examination community's response was mixed.
 Professional associations challenged several of PCAST's methodological critiques of the Kam studies.
 The OSAC Documents Subcommittee incorporated PCAST recommendations into its standards-development work.
 The NIST-OSAC study "Forensic Handwriting Examination and Human Factors: Improving the Practice Through a Systems Approach" (published 2020) surveyed the literature more comprehensively and identified specific validity research priorities.
 As of 2025, additional black-box studies have been published, including work from NIST and from European research groups, that partly fill the PCAST-identified gap, though the field acknowledges that the validation literature is still thinner than for DNA or fingerprints.

-The practical implication for working examiners is this: in Daubert jurisdictions, an examiner who cannot cite specific published accuracy-rate data for handwriting examination methodology faces a more challenging admissibility hearing than before 2016.
+In Daubert jurisdictions, an examiner who cannot cite specific published accuracy-rate data for handwriting examination methodology faces a more challenging admissibility hearing than before 2016.
 The recommended response is to cite the current NIST-OSAC literature, to use OSAC-compliant methodology, and to express conclusions with appropriate uncertainty language, not at the outer ends of the verbal scale where the validation data is weakest.
+The empirical underpinning of PCAST's foundational validity finding is covered in depth under handwriting individuality and class vs individual characteristics.

 For handwriting examination, Daubert challenges have produced variable outcomes across federal districts.
 Some courts have admitted handwriting opinions in full; others have limited opinions to factual observations (same pen, same ink) without allowing the expert to state an identification or exclusion opinion; a few have excluded opinions entirely.
-The 2018 revision to Federal Rule 702, which added explicit language requiring that expert testimony reflect a "reliable application" of the methodology and that the expert's opinion is based on "sufficient facts or data," has tightened the gatekeeping obligation further.
+The 2023 revision to Federal Rule 702, effective December 1, 2023, which added explicit language requiring that expert testimony reflect a "reliable application" of the methodology and that the expert's opinion is based on "sufficient facts or data," has tightened the gatekeeping obligation further.

 At the state level, a significant number of US states (including New York, California, Florida, and Illinois for some purposes) use the Frye standard, derived from Frye v.
 United States (D.C.
 Cir.
 1923).
 Under Frye, expert testimony is admissible if the underlying scientific principle has been "generally accepted" by the relevant scientific community.
 Handwriting examination has generally survived Frye challenges because professional acceptance by ASQDE, ABFDE, and the broader forensic science community constitutes "general acceptance" under the Frye test.
 The Frye standard is more permissive than Daubert in practice for feature-comparison disciplines.